Distribution System Topology Detection Using Consumer Load and Line Flow Measurements: Deterministic Case

-The matrix $B_N \in R^{|V| \times |N-1| }$ is of rank $N-1$.
-The sub matrix $B^r_N$ with the first row removed is invertible, which leads to the following solution to \eqref{relaxed-flow-solution}.
+Next we must show that the solution to this is in fact the correct spanning tree on the graph. \begin{thm} If $\mc{M}$ satisfies the condition in Theorem \ref{thm:spanning_tree_identifiability}, the solution vector $\mb{f}^{\star}(\mb{x}, \mb{s}_{obs})$ encodes spanning tree $\mc{T}$. \end{thm}

-Where we have removed the first row of $B_N$ and $B_M$.
-Next we must show that the solution to this is in fact the correct spanning tree on the graph. \begin{thm} If $\mc{M}$ satisfies the condition in Theorem \ref{thm:spanning_tree_identifiability}, the solution vector $\mb{f} = [\mb{f}(\mb{x}, \mb{s} )~\mb{s} ]^T$ encodes spanning tree $\mc{T}$. \end{thm} The search over the set of spanning trees, can be replaced by solving a set of linear equations eq \eqref{relaxed-flow-solution}.
+The search over the set of spanning trees can be replaced by solving a set of linear equations \eqref{relaxed-flow-solution}.
+This reduction is not only useful for a fast deterministic detector, but is used to formulate a flow based approximate ML detector.